-We already are amazed at the perfection of the white or ivory-hued ancient sculptures that we have seen for centuries and perhaps find it hard to believe any pigments could possibly improve on the perfection of these masterpieces.
+We are already amazed at the perfection of the white or ivory-hued ancient sculptures that we have seen for centuries and perhaps find it hard to believe any pigments could possibly enhance the perfection of these masterpieces.

-But if more and more of these meticulously-accurate painted copies begin to be exhibited in museums and other exhibition spaces, people will be once again able to see them just as the ancient artists intended them to be viewed and admired.
+Nonetheless, if more and more of these meticulously-accurate, painted copies begin to be exhibited in museums and other exhibition spaces, people will be once again be able to see them just as the ancient artists intended them to be viewed and admired.